Prehistory

-Prehistory, also called pre-literary history, is the period of human history between the first known use of stone tools by hominins c.
+Prehistory, sometimes referred to as pre-literary history, is the period of human history between the first known use of stone tools by hominins c.
 3.3 million years ago and the beginning of recorded history with the invention of writing systems.
 The use of symbols, marks, and images appears very early among humans, but the earliest known writing systems appeared c.
 5,200 years ago.
-It took thousands of years for writing systems to be widely adopted, with writing having spread to almost all cultures by the 19th century.
-The end of prehistory therefore came at different times in different places, and the term is less often used in discussing societies where prehistory ended relatively recently.
-It is based on an old conception of history that without written records there could be no history.
-The most common conception today is that history is based on evidence, however the concept of prehistory has not been completely discarded.
+The adoption of writing across the globe was a gradual process, so that the end of prehistory occurred at different times in different places, and the term is less often used in discussing societies where prehistory ended relatively recently.
+The period when a culture is written about by others but has not developed its own writing system is often known as the protohistory of the culture.